 It’s a humorous assessment of Klosterman’s musical fandom, but I believe his loyalties are more superficial than that.
 Chuck and I were about thirteen and sixteen respectively, when the Van Halen split occurred, and neither of us knew much about music, but we knew their lead singers.
 I may have known the names of Nicki Sixx, Tommy Lee, Mick Mars, the Van Halens, and Michael Anthony, as I was a big fan, but David Lee Roth and Vince Neil were the bands as far as I was concerned.
 They were the front men, and they were the face of the band in public perception.

-A true musician will inform a listener that the front men are the least vital components of the music, and the guitarist is the second least important when compared to the vital backbeat of the bassist and the drummer, but in the land of public perception, it’s the exact opposite.
+A true musician will inform a listener that the front men are the least vital components of the music, and the guitarist is the second least important when compared to the vital back beat of the bassist and the drummer, but in the land of public perception, it’s the exact opposite.
 Therefore, when the groups separated from these two front men, those of us in public perception land considered the band done.
-Chuck can try to lay groundwork that suggests that the loyalties of his teenage mind were more substantial than that, but down deep, I think he knows that the music of these bands became karaoke after the groups replaced their charismatic lead singers.
+Chuck can try to lay groundwork that suggests that the loyalties of his teenage mind were more complex than that, but down deep, I think he knows that the music of these bands became karaoke after the groups replaced their charismatic lead singers.
 The bands became a group of guys trying to hold onto a franchise that they struggled so hard to create, and they wanted a few more years added to the legacy before they called it a day.
 The music of these bands lost their nihilism, their signature, and their “silly and fun arena rock” persona after their lead singers left.
 They became Pat Boone’s “In a Metal Mood”.
 They became a bunch of guys trying to play what the youngsters liked.
-They became a: “You guys gotta keep it together” paycheck that informed them how marketable the name of their band was, and that they would never achieve that kind of plateau again in any other incarnation.
+They became a: “You guys gotta keep it together” paycheck their manager promised them after informing them how marketable the name of their band was, and how they would never achieve that kind of plateau again in any other incarnation.